A Day trip to Bhaktapur Durbar Square, Kathmandu Valley

 The obvious though more expensive way to get to Bhaktapur Durbar Square is by Taxi.
 From Thamel this will cost anywhere between 800 and 1200 Rupees each way, depending on your negotiating skills.
 Make sure to negotiate the price before leaving.
 The ride should take about 30 minutes depending on traffic.

-Upon purchase and with presentation of your passport, your ticket can be validated for the whole duration of your stay (not just for the day as default), just in case you plan to re-visit.
+Upon purchase of the Bhaktapur entrance fee and with presentation of your passport, your ticket can be validated for the whole duration of your stay (not just for the day as default), just in case you plan to re-visit.
 It is also recommended to carry spare passport-sized photos, although this was not requested upon my visit.

 Walking from side to side of the Bhakpatur Durbar Square takes at best 30 minutes, but you will find that your trip will easily set you back 3 to 4 hours (or more) as you take your time to savour the structure and heritage of the city.
 This guide assumes you are coming in from the east gate, although the order of attractions can be easily be reversed.